ddyjis/notes.tonyli.dev/pages/pensieve/notes-should-be-written-using-my-own-words.md

 ---
-title: Notes should be written using my own words
+title: Write in my own words
 aliases:
   - Notes should be written using my own words
 ---